Listed below are information and references to address physical activity and nutrition in the community setting.

 A strategic plan provides overall direction for accomplishing a goal or set of goals over a period of several years.
 It is used to help a coalition focus its resources and energy, to ensure that members of the coalition are working toward the same goals, and to assess and adjust the coalition's direction in response to a changing environment.

-Moving to the Future: Nutrition and Physical Activity Program Planning (exit DHS) is an online resource to help health professionals develop successful nutrition and physical activity programs.
+Moving to the Future: Nutrition and Physical Activity Program Planning is an online resource to help health professionals develop successful nutrition and physical activity programs.
 The focus is on planning.

-Wisconsin Session 1 (exit DHS) includes an introduction to conducting a community assessment.
+Wisconsin Session 1: Introduction to conducting a community assessment.

-Wisconsin Session 2 (exit DHS) includes an overview of gathering and analyzing community data, community opinion, and community environment.
+Wisconsin Session 2: Overview of gathering and analyzing community data, community opinion, and community environment.

-Wisconsin Session 3 (exit DHS) includes information on prioritizing health concerns and writing objectives.
+Wisconsin Session 3: Prioritizing health concerns and writing objectives.

-Wisconsin Session 4 (exit DHS) includes information on developing a nutrition and physical activity plan and funding a plan.
+Wisconsin Session 4: Developing a nutrition and physical activity plan and funding a plan.

-Wisconsin Session 5 (exit DHS) includes information on implementing interventions and evaluating interventions.
+Wisconsin Session 5: Implementing interventions and evaluating interventions.

 Strategic Planning Resources

-- The University of Wisconsin ?
-Extension has many resources to assist communities with planning.
-It is recommended that you contact your local Extension office. (exit DHS)
+- The University of Wisconsin Extension has many resources to assist communities with planning.
+Contact your local Extension office.